-We have audited the accompanying financial statements of the governmental activities of Craighead County Jonesboro Public Library (A Joint Venture) ("the Library"), as of and for the years ended December 31, 2022 and 2021, and the related notes to the financial statements, which collectively comprise the Library's basic financial statements as listed in the table of contents.
+We have audited the accompanying financial statements of the governmental activities of Craighead County Jonesboro Public Library (A Joint Venture) ("the Library"), as of and for the years ended December 31, 2023 and 2022, and the related notes to the financial statements, which collectively comprise the Library's basic financial statements as listed in the table of contents.

-In our opinion, except for the effects of the matter described in the Basis for Qualified Opinion section of our report, the financial statements referred to above present fairly, in all material respects, the financial position of the general fund of the Library, as of December 31, 2022 and 2021, and the changes in financial position for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, except for the effects of the matter described in the Basis for Qualified Opinion section of our report, the financial statements referred to above present fairly, in all material respects, the financial position of the general fund of the Library, as of December 31, 2023 and 2022, and the changes in financial position thereof for the years then ended in accordance with accounting principles generally accepted in the United States of America.